 January

 January is also one of the driest months of the year in Miami.
-The city sees just nine rain days on average in January, with just 71 mm of average rainfall.
+On average, the city sees just nine rain days in January, with just 71 mm of average rainfall.

 If you’re visiting in January, don’t miss out on Miami’s famous Art Deco Weekend.
 Explore the largest collection of Art Deco architecture in the country while taking part in fun festivities, from guided tours to live music.